What Qualifies for Continuing Education (CE)

 How to tell if the ethics course is due:

-• “Ethics Course Required” – the Law and Professional Ethics course must be completed prior to your next license renewal.
+- “Ethics Course Required” – the Law and Professional Ethics course must be completed before your next renewal.

 Indirectly Related CE

-• Attendance at meetings provided by the California Society for Respiratory Care (CSRC) or the American Association for Respiratory Care (AARC), when CE credit is designated by the provider.
+- Attendance at meetings provided by CSRC or AARC, when CE credit is designated by the provider

 CE credit for Board meeting attendance: